edimaudo/basalaw/README.md

 # basalaw

-**basalaw** is a Legal Decision Support System focused on democratizing access to employment law in Ontario by providing contract review and employment rights Q&A.  Data is from the [Ministry of Labour](https://www.ontario.ca/laws/statute/00e41)
+**basalaw** is a Legal Support System focused on democratizing access to employment law in Ontario by providing contract review and employment rights Q&A.  Data is from the [Ministry of Labour](https://www.ontario.ca/laws/statute/00e41)

 ## Key Features
 - **Employment Standards Q&A**: Summarized answers regarding Ontario employment rights.